 - Distinguish between arbitrary and nonarbitrary relational responding.

-- Describe different types of relational frames, including coordination, distinction, opposition, comparison, spatial relations, hierarchy, and deictic frames (perspective-taking).
+- Describe different types of relational frames, including coordination, distinction, opposition, comparison, temporal and spatial relations, hierarchy, and deictic frames (perspective-taking).

 - Describe recent applied literature on establishing a variety of relational frames.

 - Describe and practice how to assess and teach nonarbitrary and arbitrary relational responding skills in relations of coordination.

 - Discuss broad social implications of advanced relational and listener skill acquisition.

 - Identify reasons for building healthy relationships with cultural rules.

 - List direct contingency strategies for making ethics a habit.

 - Evaluate the role that rule-following and rule-generating play in ethics.